Lotus-Radford Type 62-2

-The Lotus-Radford Type 62-2 or simply Radford Type 62-2 is a sports car produced by British coachbuilding firm Harold Radford in partnership with Lotus Cars.
+The Lotus-Radford Type 62-2 or simply Radford Type 62-2, is a sports car produced by British coachbuilding firm Radford in partnership with Lotus Cars.
 Built as a homage to the original Lotus 62, production will be limited to 62 units.
 The car is available in three trim levels: "Classic", "Gold Leaf", and "John Player Special".
 Of the 62 planned units, twelve will be in the John Player Special trim, and another twelve will be in the Gold Leaf trim.
 Based on the Lotus Exige, the Type 62-2 shares the chassis and engine, the former of which also has a new rear subframe.